tbgoose/DoorOpener/README.md

 ## Home Assistant Add-on Needed!
 **I couldn't figure out how to turn this project into a proper Home Assistant add-on.
 If you know how, please open a PR!**

 > **Important:** Any add-on solution must not break standalone usage.
-The project must remain fully usable both as a Home Assistant add-on _and_ as a standalone app (Docker, pip, etc).
+The project must remain fully usable both as a Home Assistant add-on _and_ as a standalone app (Docker).

 ## Security audit needed!
 > i am not the best at this, and i implemented some security features, but i honestly do not know how secure the OIDC implementation is. looking for someone with experience to go over it.